• Find Senior Living

 Final Tips

-We hope that this article has allowed you to understand the major components of end of life planning.
+We hope that this article has allowed you to understand the major components of end-of-life planning.
 These are some final tips to take away with you:

 1. Consider end of life planning as a plan for the last stages of life, not just the final moments.